imqueue/imqueue.com/_includes/api/rpc.md

 }
 ~~~

-From the other hand, if during that time there will be other calls with
+From the other hand, if during that time there are other calls with
-different blog post identifiers, them will be executed using their different
+different blog post identifiers, they will be executed using their different
-contextual locks and will resolve their clients with different
+contextual locks and resolve their clients with different
 corresponding values.

-This gives several advantages:
+This provides several advantages:

   1. **Decreases load** on backend (less actual logic execution, less actual
      database calls).